A Charlottean’s Guide to Winter Outings

 Curl Up with a Good Book

 There’s nothing like burrowing under the covers with a book on a cold winter’s day.
-Support Charlotte’s independent bookstores; stop in and explore the goodies at That’s Novel Books, Park Road Books, Julia’s Cafe & Books, The Book Rack, and Book Buyers (reopening in February in a new location).
+Support Charlotte’s independent bookstores; stop in and explore the goodies at That’s Novel Books, Park Road Books, Julia’s Cafe & Books, The Book Rack, and Book Buyers.